-Through Herzl, the pale-faced, pogrom-stricken, mud-dwelling masses of European Jewry found a cause, indeed salvation.
+Through Herzl, the pale-faced, pogrom-stricken, mud-dwelling masses of European Jewry had found a cause, indeed salvation.
 Within two generations Herzl’s dream was realized in the founding of a new, Hasmonean Jewish state – a state of farmer-soldiers, a custodian of her people’s ancient heritage and timeless landscapes.

 The best biography I am familiar one is this, by Amos Elon.

 Herzl’s project was a project of revival.
-Of recreation.
+Of restoration.
 And this is why his story can teach American conservatives so much.
 We too aspire for a revival.
 For the recreation of our state in the image of her Anglo-Western founding.
 We too begin from a position of a scattered ragtag team of Proud Boys and Young Republicans, Evangelicals and Orthodox Jews, Libertarians and Pro-Lifers.

 Herzl’s story also teaches us that large projects are generational projects.
-Like a starship carrying colonists to a new star-system, the fathers may not live to see the success of their sons.
-But in Herzl’s words, “if you will it, it is not a dream.”
+Like a starship carrying colonists to a new star system, the fathers may not live to see the success of their sons.
+But in Herzl’s words, “If you will it, it is not a dream.”